ShaunCurtis/Blazr.Demo/documents/Design.md

 ## Coding Standards

 I (try to) implement good code practices throughout the solution: principally SOLID and basic CQS principles in classes.
+Please correct me where I've broken them.
 I use coding patterns where appropiate.

 ## Generics and Boilerplating